-- Hold the Accuhaler/Diskus away from your mouth.
+- Hold the Accuhaler away from your mouth.
 Breathe out as far as is comfortable.
-Remember - never breathe into your Accuhaler/Diskus. - Put the mouthpiece to your lips.
-Breathe in steadily and deeply through the Accuhaler/Diskus, not through your nose. - Remove the Accuhaler/Diskus from your mouth. - Hold your breath for about 10 seconds, or for as long as is comfortable. - Breathe out slowly.
+Remember never breathe into your Accuhaler. - Put the mouthpiece to your lips.
+Breathe in steadily and deeply through the Accuhaler, not through your nose. - Remove the Accuhaler from your mouth. - Hold your breath for about 10 seconds, or for as long as is comfortable. - Breathe out slowly. - You may not be able to taste or feel the powder on your tongue, even if you have used the Accuhaler/Diskus correctly.